batmanlab/ICML-2023-Route-interpret-repeat/README.md

 ### (c) Validating the concept importance

-In the paper, we validated in the importance of the extracted concepts using three experiments:
+In the paper, we validate in the importance of the extracted concepts using three experiments:

 1. Zeroing out the important concepts
 2. Computing the completeness scores of the important concept